GovTechSG/cstack-quota-monitoring/README.md

     3. Add the quota code required into the `quotaCodes` JSON, then replace the fields required.
     4. Things to update:
-        1.  "{metricName}" - replace with the metric name applied in the config JSON file.
+        1.  "{`metricName`}" - replace with the metric name applied in the config JSON file.
         2.  "{`service`}" and "{`quota-name`}" - replace service with the aws service code and quota-name with quota name placed in `quotaCodes`

         3. Usage data retrieval - replace the code to retrieve usage data with your own methods.
 The data should be an integer under the variable `usage`.